darkhelmet/verboselogging/posts/get-your-wordpress-out-of-my-blogging-software.md

 Those are mainly to handle the top panel.

 I had the theme HTML and CSS already done from my Wordpress setup, so that was easy to port over.
-I didn’t even touch the stylesheet.
+I didn't even touch the stylesheet.
 Using haml and partials made life easy, especially when it came to porting my jQuery post inline script ([in action](http://blog.darkhax.com/2009/07/09/wordpress-multipart-posts-inlined-with-jquery-part-2)),